 The geyser was massive, I wasn’t ready for just how high it was, this photo is after it settled down a bit.

 Next up was a soap geyser.
 This one required a little more chemistry – we mixed baking soda and citric acid in the bottle.
-Then added warm water mixed with dish soap.
+Then we added warm water mixed with dish soap.
 Poured it into the bottle.
 The directions in the kit were easy enough for my 6-year-old to read herself!

 Added the stopper and watched as the bubbles rose in the bottle…expecting the stopper to pop off.